Comparing VSTO with Aspose.Cells for .NET

 Overview

 Microsoft Excel is used widely by businesses and individuals in all kinds of industries.
-The spreadsheet application is close to ubiquitous and allows users not just to store and organize data, but build complex models with formulae and present data clearly with advanced formatting and chart.
+The spreadsheet application is close to ubiquitous and allows users not just to store and organize data, but to build complex models with formulas and present data clearly with advanced formatting and charts.

 VSTO allows Microsoft Office documents to execute code wrapped in a .NET assembly.
 It is used to develop applications that work with Microsoft Office files and features.
-Developers have used ASP, Office Web components and COM interop in applications for years.
-Microsoft has enhanced VSTO to make developing and deploying applications and improve memory management.
-But, the question remains: is VSTO designed to be easier to use and more reliable than other approaches available today?
-Developers want to work with solutions that won’t let them down in terms of improved performance, security, scalability, stability, reliability or features.
+Developers have used ASP, Office Web components, and COM interop in applications for years.
+Microsoft has enhanced VSTO to make developing and deploying applications easier and improve memory management.
+But the question remains: is VSTO designed to be easier to use and more reliable than other approaches available today?
+Developers want to work with solutions that won’t let them down in terms of improved performance, security, scalability, stability, reliability, or features.

 In this article, we compare VSTO with Aspose.Cells for .NET.

-Aspose.Cells is an independent Microsoft Excel spreadsheet manipulation API that reads and writes Microsoft Excel spreadsheets without Microsoft Excel installed on the client or server side.
-Aspose.Cells is feature rich component and offers much more than just basic data export.
-With Aspose.Cells developers can export data, format spreadsheets, import images, import create and manipulate charts, stream Excel data, and save to various formats.
+Aspose.Cells is an independent Microsoft Excel spreadsheet‑manipulation API that reads and writes Microsoft Excel spreadsheets without Microsoft Excel installed on the client or server side.
+Aspose.Cells is a feature‑rich component and offers much more than just basic data export.
+With Aspose.Cells developers can export data, format spreadsheets, import images, create and manipulate charts, stream Excel data, and save to various formats.
 To find out more about the product and its features:

 This article compares VSTO and Aspose.Cells on different aspects related to Microsoft Excel.
-The list is not complete but it represents a few issues that decision makers must understand before making a final decision before adopting an approach.
+The list is not complete, but it represents a few issues that decision makers must understand before making a final decision adopting an approach.

 .NET Framework Requirement